soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/keyword-queries-and-search-conditions.md

 You can also use the  `SensitiveType` property to search for the name of a custom sensitive information type that you (or another administrator) created for your organization.
 Note that you can use the **Publisher** column on the **Sensitive information types** page in the Security &amp; Compliance Center (or the **Publisher** property in PowerShell) to differentiate between built-in and custom sensitive information types.
 For more information, see [Create a custom sensitive information type](create-a-custom-sensitive-information-type.md).

 For more information about creating queries using the  `SensitiveType` property, see [Form a query to find sensitive data stored on sites](form-a-query-to-find-sensitive-data-stored-on-sites.md).

+Note that you cannot currently use sensitive data types and the SensitiveType keyword to perform Content Searches against data stored at rest in Exchange Online mailboxes.
+For additional information, see [Search for and find personal data](search-for-and-find-personal-data.md).

 ## Search operators